blippar/blippar-ar-sdk/downloads/release-notes/blippar-sdk-3.0.0-release-notes.md

 # Blippar SDK 3.0.0 Release notes

-This release is a major release with the addition of tighter app <-> blipp communication, streaming video, face tracking and native AR (ARCore/ARKit) integration.
+This release is a major release with the addition of tighter app <-> blipp communication, streaming video and native AR (ARCore/ARKit) integration.

 ## **Major Changes**